The one pumpkin art project that your kids will *beg* you to do every year! Drip paint pumpkins will be your new favorite fall activity for kids.

 We observed the teal paint slip over the green – bright, glossy, and quick.

-And it’s still the winner.
+And it’s still a winner.

-Related: Our GIANT 10-foot fall coloring banner is the perfect activity to do this season, too!
+Related: Our GIANT 10-foot fall coloring banner is the perfect activity to do this season, too.

 A Fall activity for kids easy enough to do every year